What Is A Car Bill of Sale in Ontario?

 Why Do You Need a Bill of Sale in Ontario?

-You need a car bill of sale in Ontario to prove that you legally own a car.
+A bill of sale provides proof of purchase and helps confirm that ownership of the vehicle has been transferred.
 Without a bill of sale, you’ll run into a lot of trouble when registering your car or applying for the legally mandated auto insurance you need to be able to drive.

 Here are a few reasons why you need a bill of sale: